Pro Football Reference Blog

 2109.4

-Number 81 knew how to get open, catch the ball and get into the endzone.
-The Notre Dame product is in the top ten of scoring WRs with an even 100 TDs for the Oakland Raiders and the Tampa Bay Bucs.
-Add 14934 career receiving yards, which currently places him sixth in all NFL wideouts, and you can see why this talented player makes our list of candidates.
+Number 81 knew how to get open, catch the ball and get into the end zone.
+The Notre Dame product is 11th all time in receiving TDs with an even 100 for the Oakland Raiders and the Tampa Bay Bucs.
+Add 14,934 career receiving yards, which currently places him seventh among all NFL wideouts, and you can see why this talented player makes our list of candidates.

 Cris Carter